-Blogs are simply online journals or an information-filled website which varies in topics of interest.
+Blogs are online journals or information-filled website that varies in topics of interest.

 Who can be a Freelance Blogger?

-Whether you are a doctor, student, or stay at home mom, you can still be a blogger.
+You can still be a blogger, whether a doctor, student or stay-at-home mom.
 Heck!
-Even a social worker or the bored guy next door could be a blogger.
-The point is that there are no rules or restrictions as to who can blog, except, of course, the one tiny detail of being able to put words together coherently.
+A social worker or the bored guy next door could be a blogger.
+The point is that there are no rules or restrictions on who can blog, except for one tiny detail of being able to put words together coherently.

 Reasons to Become a Freelance Blogger?

 - Easy to Start.
 You do not need any capital or a million-dollar idea to start blogging.
-Plus, there are a ton of useful tips and free webinars on how to start and manage a blog online.
+Plus, there are many useful tips and free webinars on starting and managing a blog online.
 All you need is a laptop, phone, or tablet and access to the internet.

 - No Special Skills Required.
 This is one of the major perks of owning a blog or starting one.
 You do not need a college degree or technical skills to get on the blogging wagon.
 All you need is the ability to string words together and keep your readers coming back for more.

 - Use Your Free Time.
-Most freelance bloggers do this as a side gig, a second job, or a fall back job.
-This allows them to navigate their time throughout the day or week, and still manage to multitask on daily chores.
-The fact that you choose the hours to work on your own is one of the most appealing things about blogging.
+Most freelance bloggers do this as a side gig, a second job, or a fallback job.
+This allows them to navigate their time throughout the day or week and still manage to multitask on daily chores.
+Choosing the hours to work on your own is one of the most appealing things about blogging.

 - You are Self-employed.
-As a freelance blogger, you are basically a business owner.
-Apart from calling the shots on how to spend your time, it also allows room for things you enjoy doing, which a 9 to 5 job would restrict you.
+As a freelance blogger, you are a business owner.
+Besides calling the shots on how to spend your time, it also allows room for things you enjoy doing, which would restrict you to a 9 to 5 job.

 - Can Become a Full-Time Job.
 At some point, you will have to start paying your bills.
-Lots of freelance bloggers have turned their side hobby of writing into a means for living.
+Many freelance bloggers have turned their side hobby of writing into a means of living.
 Bloggers earn up to thousands of dollars from just creating content for fun.

 - Limitless Earning Power.
 Bloggers are some of the highest-paid content creators today.
-However, you should understand that there is a considerable difference between freelance writing and blogging features.
+However, it would help if you understood the considerable difference between freelance writing and blogging features.